Program 1: AFF COVID-19 Employee Assistance Fund (program ended on May 31, 2020)

 - School closures (strategies for addressing learning loss, ancillary services provided by schools, and post-secondary issues).

-Non-profits can apply for these small grants directly through the Austin Family Foundation.
+- Non-profits were able to apply for these small grants directly through the Austin Family Foundation.

 Other ways the Austin family of companies are supporting the community